cdktf/cdktf-provider-cloudflare/docs/logpushJob.go.md

 - *Type:* *f64

 The maximum number of log lines per batch.

-Value must be between 1000 and 1,000,000.
+This setting must be between 1000 and 1,000,000 lines, or `0` to disable it.
+Note that you cannot specify a minimum number of log lines per batch; this means that log files may contain many fewer lines than this.
+This parameter is not available for jobs with `edge` as its kind.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_job#max_upload_records LogpushJob#max_upload_records}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_job#max_upload_records LogpushJob#max_upload_records}

 ---